View Cover Order a Copy

 Spear-Fishing on the Chatanika: New and Selected Poems is the culmination of over forty years of writing by the distinguished Alaskan poet, John Morgan.
 It opens with a gathering of recent work, ranging from poems of family and travel to explorations of landscape, dream and history.
 Generous selection from Morgan’s three previous books, (each of which was chosen for publication in a national competition in the U.S.) follow, and the collection concludes with a moving sequence dealing with his son Ben’s near-fatal coma due to encephalitis and the long term consequences of that illness.
 Annie Dillard has written that Morgan’s poems “are strong and full of carefully controlled feeling.
 They are tender and precise evocations of the moral and sensory life of man.”

-Born in New York City, John Morgan studied with Robert Lowell at Harvard, where he won the Hatch Prize for Lyric Poetry.
-At the University of Iowa Writers’ Workshop, he was awarded the Academy of American Poets’ Prize.
-In 1976, he moved with his family to Fairbanks, Alaska, where he built a home overlooking the Tanana River, with a long view south to the Alaska Range.
-Morgan has won the Discovery Award of the New York Poetry Center (92nd Street Y), held a John Atherton Scholarship at the Bread Loaf Writers’ Conference and was a fellow at The Fine Arts Work Center in Provincetown, Massachusetts.
-His work has appeared in The New Yorker, Poetry, The American Poetry Review, The Paris Review, The New Republic, The Kenyon Review, Prairie Schooner, and many other magazines, as well as in more than twenty anthologies.
-He recently served as the first writer-in-residence at Denali National Park in Alaska.
-His website is: www.johnmorganpoet.com
+John Morgan studied with Robert Lowell at Harvard, where he won the Hatch Prize for Lyric Poetry.
+At the Iowa Writers’ Workshop he earned his M.F.A. and was awarded the Academy of American Poets Prize.
+In 1976, he moved with his family to Fairbanks, Alaska to direct the creative writing program at the University of Alaska.
+Morgan’s poems have appeared in The New Yorker, Poetry, The American Poetry Review, The Paris Review, The Kenyon Review, Prairie Schooner, The New Republic, The Young American Poets (Follett) and many other magazines and anthologies.
+He won the Discovery Award of the New York Poetry Center, as well as first prize in the Carolina Quarterly Poetry Contest.
+In 2009, he served as the first writer-in-residence at Denali National Park.

 Mourning Cloak